edilbertjaguimit/nextjs-14-starter-kit/README.md

 # 🧪 Next.js Starter Kit

 ✨ A sleek, ready-to-use **Next.js 14** template packed with **React 18**, modern libraries, and best practices to kickstart your web app development.
-_📌 Note: This is just my opinion, not an expert in Next.js.
+_📌 Note: This is just my opinion, not an expert.
 I've created this setup based on my learning experience!_

 ---